 SUMMARY of A.B.L.E.

-ABLE is a self-paced, individualized learning center with a professional, structured environment where students receive one-on-one help and work at their own pace on 1 - 2 two classes at a time.
+ABLE is a self-paced, individualized learning center with a professional, structured environment where students receive one-on-one help and work at their own pace on 1 - 2 classes at a time.
 Students work independently from 4 - 6 hours on without unnecessary interruptions or distractions.

 As soon as a student completes a class, they are given the next class they need until all of their credits are either caught up or they graduate.
-Students must earn at least a 70% to progress from one class to the next.
+Students must earn at least 70% to progress from one class to the next.
 The day a student graduates, he/she is done and does not have to return to school.

 For juniors, ABLE is meant to be a temporary change in their high school career that would, otherwise, turn into a five year tenure.
 As soon as the junior is caught up enough in credits, he/she will return to their original program or school the next semester.